 As we can see on the example above, for small LET levels the SEU cross-section tends to be 0, it means those levels do not induce effects on the device.
 The smallest LET level which causes an effect is a crucial element of the device characteristic and is named “LET threshold()”.
 In practice it is hard to make experiments which threat the device with a continuous full range of LET level from 0 to hundreds of , so the threshold is computed with extrapolation of characteristic taken during the experiment.
 For example above we can imagine that the curve will reach cross-section 0 for LET about 1

 Apart from study SEU, we can also investigate other kinds of SEE.
 Similar characteristics may be prepared for SEL or SEFI, and different may be extrapolated for different kind of events.

 Decision about suitability a device to a space mission

-We can use to make assumption about susceptibility of the device for radiation which is present in the area of the space, in which the spacecraft will work.
+We can use to make an assumption about the susceptibility of the device for radiation which is present in the area of the space, in which the spacecraft will work.
 NASA divides levels of for three ranges:

 |–||Device Threshold||Environment to be Assessed|

 |1||Cosmic Ray, Trapped Protons, Solar Proton Events|

 |2||Galactic Cosmic Ray Heavy Ions, Solar Heavy Ions|